Nathanyhang/CircuitCalculator/README.md

 		R1 R2 R3 P
 		R1 R2 R3 Parallel

-    *both statements represents R1//R2//R3.
+    *both statements represent R1//R2//R3.
 To add circuits, use the same format and given IDs from the console.*

 3. Type "end" when you have completed all connections.
 4. The following will be outputted to the screen: